-Encephalitis is inflammation of the brain.
-Anyone at any age can get encephalitis.
+Encephalitis is inflammation (swelling) of the brain.
+Anyone at any age can get encephalitis but some people, like young children, can be more at risk than others.
 The inflammation is caused either by an infection invading the brain (infectious encephalitis) or through the immune system attacking the brain in error (post-infectious/autoimmune encephalitis).
 Encephalitis is different from meningitis.
 Meningitis means inflammation of the meninges (protective layers that cover the brain).
 Sometimes patients have both meningitis and encephalitis and this is called meningoencephalitis.
 In some patients, the cause cannot be found despite extensive laboratory testing.